Academic Program Guide

 French

-French I (W301)
+French I (W301) Prerequisite: None Grade: 9-12.

-In this class students will develop basic communication skills in French through reading, writing, speaking, and listening, as well as acquiring knowledge of the basic grammatical structures needed for effective communication.
-The focus will be on building proficiency in speaking and writing production, as well as reading and listening acquisition skills.
-Students will begin to investigate products, practices and perspectives in French-speaking cultures, with a focus on France.
+In this course students develop basic communication skills in French through reading, writing, speaking, and listening, as well as acquiring knowledge of the basic grammatical structures needed for effective communication.
+The focus is on building proficiency in speaking and writing production, as well as reading and listening acquisition skills.
+Students begin to investigate products, practices and perspectives in French-speaking cultures, with a focus on France.
 By the end of the year, students should be able to hold short conversations, and respond to oral and written questions in French on the following topics: talking about themselves, likes & dislikes, families & friends, house & home, and food & shopping.
-A workbook fee may be applied to this class.
-Prerequisite: None Grade: 9-12.
+A workbook fee may be applied to this course.

-In this class, students will continue to build upon their knowledge of the language, while reinforcing skills previously learned in the areas of speaking, reading, writing, listening, grammar and vocabulary.
+In this course, students continue to build upon their knowledge of the language, while reinforcing skills previously learned in the areas of speaking, reading, writing, listening, grammar and vocabulary.
 The focus is on increasing communicative proficiency in speaking and writing, and expanding listening and reading comprehension skills in more detail.
-Students will continue to investigate products, practices, and perspectives in French-speaking cultures, such as Canada, Martinique and French-speaking West Africa.
+Students continue to investigate products, practices, and perspectives in French-speaking cultures, such as Canada, Martinique and French-speaking West Africa.
 By the end of the year, students should be able to talk about past events and give descriptions, talk about their daily routines and discuss topics related to professions, travel, health, food and leisure.
-A workbook fee may be applied to this class.
-Prerequisite: French I or by examination.
-Grade: 9-12.
+A workbook fee may be applied to this course.

-In this class, students will advance their knowledge of the language through engaging in broader cultural and thematic units focused on reading, writing, speaking, and listening.
-The primary purpose of this class is to prepare students to be college-ready, well rounded global citizens who can communicate effectively in French and are aware of the cultural influences of French-speaking cultures at home and abroad.
-Students will build on their French knowledge by learning more complex grammatical structures and become equipped to read and understand a variety of literary selections through themes while gaining the necessary skills to interact verbally and in writing with French speakers in varied social and business situations.
-Students will have opportunities to read, write, hear and speak French while they work towards becoming linguistically and culturally literate.
-Prerequisite: French II or by examination.
-Grade: 9-12
+In this course, students advance their knowledge of the language through engaging in broader cultural and thematic units focused on reading, writing, speaking, and listening.
+The primary purpose of this course is to prepare students to be college-ready, well rounded global citizens who can communicate effectively in French and are aware of the cultural influences of French-speaking cultures at home and abroad.
+Students build on their French knowledge by learning more complex grammatical structures and become equipped to read and understand a variety of literary selections through themes while gaining the necessary skills to interact verbally and in writing with French speakers in varied social and business situations.
+Students have opportunities to read, write, hear and speak French while they work towards becoming linguistically and culturally literate.

-This class is an advanced language class in which students acquire proficiency in French that expand their cognitive, analytical and communicative skills.
-This class is set to prepare students for the AP French exam using the six themes required by the College Board: Global Challenges, Science & Technology, Contemporary Life, Personal & Public Identities, Families & Communities and Beauty & Aesthetics.
-This class emphasizes the student's use of French for active communication in daily life tasks.
+This course is an advanced language course in which students acquire proficiency in French that expand their cognitive, analytical and communicative skills.
+This course is set to prepare students for the AP French exam using the six themes required by the College Board: Global Challenges, Science & Technology, Contemporary Life, Personal & Public Identities, Families & Communities and Beauty & Aesthetics.
+This course emphasizes the student's use of French for active communication in daily life tasks.
 The focus is on developing the student's abilities in the three modes of communication: speaking, listening and writing, as well as reading and interpreting more complex texts, while strengthening cultural competencies through theme-based instruction.
-The student will be using a variety of authentic resources, such as: online Textbook, news articles, podcasts, blogs, advertisements, film, television programs, music, video clips, and literature.
+The student is using a variety of authentic resources, such as: online Textbook, news articles, podcasts, blogs, advertisements, film, television programs, music, video clips, and literature.
 Grammar and vocabulary are developed through contextualized study.
-This class is designed as an immersion experience and is conducted almost exclusively in French.
+This course is designed as an immersion experience and is conducted almost exclusively in French.
 In addition, all student work, practices, projects, participation and assessments are in French.
-Prerequisite: French III or by examination.
-Grade: 9-12.

 Spanish

-Spanish I (W201)
+Spanish I (W201) Prerequisite: None Grade: 9-12.

-In this class students will develop basic communication skills in Spanish through reading, writing, speaking, and listening, as well as acquiring knowledge of the basic grammatical structures needed for effective communication while building Spanish vocabulary.
-The focus will be on building proficiency in speaking and writing production, as well as reading and listening acquisition skills.
-Students will begin to investigate products, practices and perspectives in Spanish-speaking cultures.
+In this course students will develop basic communication skills in Spanish through reading, writing, speaking, and listening, as well as acquiring knowledge of the basic grammatical structures needed for effective communication while building Spanish vocabulary.
+The focus is on building proficiency in speaking and writing production, as well as reading and listening acquisition skills.
+Students begin to investigate products, practices and perspectives in Spanish-speaking cultures.
 By the end of the year, students should be able to hold short conversations, and respond to oral and written questions in Spanish on the following topics: talking about themselves, likes & dislikes, families & friends, house & home, and food & shopping.
-A workbook fee may be applied to this class.
-Prerequisite: None Grade: 9-12.
+A workbook fee may be applied to this course.

-In this class, students will continue to build upon their knowledge of the language, while reinforcing skills previously learned in the areas of speaking, reading, writing, listening, grammar and vocabulary.
+In this course, students continue to build upon their knowledge of the language, while reinforcing skills previously learned in the areas of speaking, reading, writing, listening, grammar and vocabulary.
 The focus is on increasing communicative proficiency in speaking and writing, and expanding listening and reading comprehension skills in more detail.
-Students will continue to investigate products, practices, and perspectives in Spanish-speaking cultures.
+Students continue to investigate products, practices, and perspectives in Spanish-speaking cultures.
 By the end of the year, students should be able to talk about past events and give descriptions, talk about their daily routines and discuss topics related to professions, travel, health, food and leisure.
-A workbook fee may be applied to this class.
-Prerequisite: Spanish I or by examination.
+A workbook fee may be applied to this course.

+This course provides a greater emphasis on the Spanish language, grammar, and culture while continuing to strengthen prior learned skills.
+The primary purpose of this course is to prepare students to be college-ready, well rounded global citizens who can communicate effectively in Spanish and are aware of the cultural influences of Spanish and Latino heritage at home and abroad.
+Students build on their Spanish knowledge by learning more complex grammatical structures and become equipped to read and understand a variety of literary selections through themes while gaining the necessary skills to interact verbally and in writing with Spanish speakers in varied social and business situations.
+Students have opportunities to read, write, hear and speak Spanish while they work towards becoming linguistically and culturally literate.

+AP Spanish Language & Culture (W206) Prerequisite: Strong success in Spanish III or by examination.
 Grade: 9-12.

-This class provides a grater emphasis on the Spanish language, grammar, and culture while continuing to strengthen prior learned skills.
-The primary purpose of this class is to prepare students to be college-ready, well rounded global citizens who can communicate effectively in Spanish and are aware of the cultural influences of Spanish and Latino heritage at home and abroad.
-Students will build on their Spanish knowledge by learning more complex grammatical structures and become equipped to read and understand a variety of literary selections through themes while gaining the necessary skills to interact verbally and in writing with Spanish speakers in varied social and business situations.
-Students will have opportunities to read, write, hear and speak Spanish while they work towards becoming linguistically and culturally literate.
-Prerequisite: Spanish II or by examination.
-Grade: 9-12

-AP Spanish Language & Culture (W206)

-This class is an advanced language class in which students acquire proficiency in Spanish that expand their cognitive, analytical and communicative skills.
-This class is set to prepare students for the AP Spanish Language & Culture exam using the six themes required by the College Board: Global Challenges, Science & Technology, Contemporary Life, Personal & Public Identities, Families & Communities and Beauty & Aesthetics.
-This class emphasizes the student's use of Spanish for active communication in daily life tasks.
+This course is an advanced language class in which students acquire proficiency in Spanish that expand their cognitive, analytical and communicative skills.
+This course is set to prepare students for the AP Spanish Language & Culture exam using the six themes required by the College Board: Global Challenges, Science & Technology, Contemporary Life, Personal & Public Identities, Families & Communities and Beauty & Aesthetics.
+This course emphasizes the student's use of Spanish for active communication in daily life tasks.
 The focus is on developing the student's abilities in the three modes of communication: speaking, listening and writing, as well as reading and interpreting more complex texts, while strengthening cultural competencies through theme-based instruction.
-The student will be using a variety of authentic resources, such as: TEMAS online Textbook, news articles, podcasts, blogs, advertisements, film, television programs, music, video clips, and literature.
+The student is using a variety of authentic resources, such as: TEMAS online Textbook, news articles, podcasts, blogs, advertisements, film, television programs, music, video clips, and literature.
 Grammar and vocabulary are developed through contextualized study.
-This class is designed as an immersion experience and is conducted almost exclusively in Spanish.
+This course is designed as an immersion experience and is conducted almost exclusively in Spanish.
 In addition, all student work, practices, projects, participation and assessments are in Spanish.
-Prerequisite: Strong success in Spanish III or by examination.
-Grade: 9-12.

 The Arts